 Food and Water Safety

 Drink bottled water and avoid consuming tap water.
 Be cautious about eating food from street vendors, as hygiene standards may vary.
-(See Also: Is Yemen Safe To Visit Now?
-Truth Revealed)
+(See Also: Is it Safe to Visit the Mayan Ruins in Mexico?
+Worth the Adventure)

 Emergency Services and Assistance